 Yonsei University in Seoul, Korea

-Founded in 1885, Yonsei University is a private comprehensive university of 40,000 students, ranked among the top institutions in Korea.
-In Seoul, the metropolitan capital of South Korea, students have access to Korean culture, history, and society through museums, palaces, temples, libraries, theatres and art galleries.
-As the seat of both government and business, the city provides firsthand experiences for American students in the political, social and economic environment of one of Asia's "Little Dragons."
+Founded in 1885 by Methodist missionaries, Yonsei University is a private comprehensive university of 40,000 students and is ranked among the top institutions in Korea.
+In Seoul, the metropolitan capital of South Korea, students can experience all facets of Korean culture, history and society by visiting museums, palaces, temples, libraries, theaters and art galleries.

 Junior or senior standing; GPA 3.0 preferred.
 No prior study of Korean language required.